bin/kc.[sh|bat] start --proxy-headers forwarded

 From this point, it is beneficial if load balancer forwards all the next requests to the node2 as this is the node, who is owner of the authentication session with ID 123 and hence Infinispan can lookup this session locally.
 After authentication is finished, the authentication session is converted to user session, which will be also saved on node2 because it has same ID 123 .

 The sticky session is not mandatory for the cluster setup, however it is good for performance for the reasons mentioned above.
-You need to configure your loadbalancer to sticky over the AUTH_SESSION_ID cookie.
-How exactly do this is dependent on your loadbalancer.
+You need to configure your loadbalancer to stick over the AUTH_SESSION_ID cookie.
+The appropriate procedure to make this change depends on your loadbalancer.

 If your proxy supports session affinity without processing cookies from backend nodes, you should set the spi-sticky-session-encoder-infinispan-should-attach-route